yannickycpan/oxford-engs-AIML-cwm/index.md

 ### Grading

-Naming rules: for example, for exercise1, you may have: firstname-lastname-ex1-bonus.ipynb (please put optional questions in the same file)
+Naming rules: for example, for exercise1, you may have: firstname-lastname-ex1.ipynb

 <!--
 Put firstname-lastname-ex1.ipynb, firstname-lastname-ex2.ipynb, ... files into a zip file named as firstname-lastname.zip, and leave the bonus files separate without zip them.